CudaText-addons/cuda_auto_save/readme/readme.txt

 Plugin for CudaText.
 "Auto Save" automatically saves modified files.
-It handles only named tabs, ignoring untitled tabs.
+When used under CudaText 1.153.1+, it handles also untitled documents.

 Plugin options
 --------------

-You can access to options using "Options / Settings-plugins / Auto Save / Config"
+You can access options using menu: "Options / Settings-plugins / Auto Save / Config"

 - "save_interval_seconds" (number, default: 30)
   interval of timer which auto-saves files, in seconds.